 Temporary Partial Disability Benefits

 If you can return to work but cannot earn your full income, you may be eligible for temporary partial disability (TPD) benefits.
-TPD benefits provide income replacement for a set period of time while you are recovering from your injuries.
+TPD benefits provide two-thirds of the difference in pre-injury wages and post-injury incomefor a set period of time while you are recovering from your injuries.

 Supplemental Job Displacement Benefits